Eschatologue/CM_wiki/docs/spells/2nd-level.md

 **Components:** V, S, M (a chip of mica)
 **Duration:** Instantaneous

 A sudden loud ringing noise, painfully intense, erupts from a point of your choice within range.
-Each creature in a 10-foot-radius sphere centered on that point must make a Constitution Saving Throw.
+Each creature in a 10-foot-radius sphere centered on that point must make a Constitution :d20-save: **Saving Throw**.
 A creature takes 3d8 thunder damage on a failed save, or half as much damage on a successful one.
-A creature made of inorganic material such as stone, crystal, or metal has :d20-disadv: **Disadvantage** on this Saving Throw.
+A creature made of inorganic material such as stone, crystal, or metal has :d20-disadv: **Disadvantage** on this :d20-save: **Saving Throw**.

 A nonmagical object that isn't being worn or carried also takes the damage if it's in the spell's area.